briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 base flood elevation is the natural grade elevation plus the depth number (from 1 to 3 feet).

-5. _(e)_ “Basement" means any area of the building having its floor subgrade (below ground level) on all sides.
+5. _(e)_ "Basement" means any area of the building having its floor subgrade (below ground level) on all sides.

 6. _(f)_ "Development" means any man-made change to improved or unimproved real